 I am honoured to contribute to the success of employers 'organisations.
 It is my conviction that an effective employers' organisation works closely together with trade unions and governments, both at a national and local level.
 Working together they contribute to economic development, prosperity and above all: well-being.'

-I am a country manager for Uganda, Kenya, Tanzania, Burundi, Ghana, Sri Lanka and co-coordinator for SAFE.
+I am Country Manager for Uganda, Kenya, Tanzania, Burundi and Ghana.

 I worked after my studies (Ph.D Labour Law and M.Sc in Industrial Relations) on a constant basis for employers' organisations, as Director Social Affairs in the Belgian Employers' Confederation (VBO-FEB) and later on at international level for the Employers department at the ILO.